 What to Know Before You Start a Record Label

-Research, figure out a realistic budget for your goals and be prepared to not see a return for a very long time.
+But don't forget, this isn't a hard and fast rule.
+The best thing to do is research. and figure out a realistic budget for your goals.
+And most importantly — like any other business venture, be prepared not to see a return for a very long time.

 Working with Bands